ku-sldg/plih/_simple/5-Failure.md

 In that spirit, let's look at our first example of such an application that predicts failure before evaluating a program.
 The specific failure we will look for is the same failure we caught dynamically in the previous example.
 Specifically, we will predict when arguments to an operator do not match what the operator expects before execution.
 Instead of running code and watching for errors, we will predict errors before running the code.
 This is an example of *static analysis* where we want to say something about a program without actually running it.

-To understand where we're headed think about the oeprations `2+3` and `false+3`.
+To understand where we're headed think about the operations `2+3` and `false+3`.
 If we interpret `2+3` we will get a value where interpreting `false+3` throws an error.
 The problem is that `+` is not defined for `false`.
 We saw this earlier when our interpreter crashed and when we caught the error at run-time.

 We caught the error by looking at the argument evaluation result's constructors.
 Evaluating `2` and `3` before adding gives two results that are instances of `Num`.
 The interpreter sees the `Num` constructor and can infer both arguments have evaluated to numbers.
 Evaluated `false` does not give a number, but instead gives a Boolean constructed with `Boolean`.

 What we've discovered is that `+` will only operate on number values and that number values are always constructed with `Num`.
 Similarly, `&&` only operates on Boolean values and all Boolean values are constructed with `Boolean`.
 Again similarly, `<=` only operates on number values and number values are always constructed with `Num`.
 It should be clear we are looking at sets of values constructed with a specific constructor.

-If we want to predict failure, we need to predict constructors.  `t1 + t1` will execute corectly if evaluating `t1` and `t2` results in something constructed with `Num`.
+If we want to predict failure, we need to predict constructors.  `t1 + t1` will execute correctly if evaluating `t1` and `t2` results in something constructed with `Num`.
 Said mathematically:

 $$\eval t_1 \in \{(\nnum x) \mid x\in Int\}$$
 $$\eval t_2 \in \{(\nnum x) \mid x\in Int\}$$